 When Phil is not on his phone or in front of his computer, he is likely spending time with his family or walking his English Springer Spaniels through the woods, occasionally skeet shooting, sometimes competing in triathlons and always happy to share a single malt scotch.
 If not for the complete intellectual engagement of working with a wonderful group of clients, Phil would enjoy being a safari guide in the Okavango Delta.

-I have almost 20 years of experience in middle market corporate transactional work, including mergers, acquisitions, leveraged buyouts, joint ventures, startups, shareholder disputes and venture capital financing.
+I have more than 20 years of experience in middle market corporate transactional work, including mergers, acquisitions, leveraged buyouts, joint ventures, startups, shareholder disputes and venture capital financing.
 Nixon Peabody’s platform enables our team to represent the full range of clients at any one time.
-By way of example, we recently worked on the following transactions:
+By way of example, we recently worked on the following transactions.:

 This is just a small sample of recent work, but illustrates the breadth of experience and our capabilities.
 Often I find myself in a familiar negotiation that I have been involved in before, but wearing a different hat.
 Sometimes it is advising the investor, but other times it is the target in a similar type of transaction.
 Sometimes it is advising the seller on how to secure the best deal, but often it is the buyer on how to become the winning bidder.
 Sometimes it is the board of directors on how to best deal with an important issue, but other times it is representing the management team on how best to manage their board of directors.
 The experience of sitting on each side of the table has been invaluable in providing practical and relevant advice to each client.